vporton/carbon-flow/README.md

 See also [this repository](https://github.com/vporton/courts) for the frontend UI.
 But better to use DAOstack voting system to create this site.

+For big amounts of carbon, this software can be installed on Ethereum, for energy-efficient accounting of small amounts it can be used xDAI blockchain.

 Demo (switch to Ropsten network): https://arweave.net/-hwwwN8tPm0CrnW8Bn1NH24SrDnuShQOX7ZQ8M3JSig